 WHAT TO EAT

 Average meals from low to mid-range restaurants usually run from 5000KRW to 10000KRW and it’s already a heavy one.
 Believe it or not, food carts are ubiquitous in Seoul and serve as a cheaper alternative.
-Fried chicken on sticks, chicken kebab, egg bun, fish cake, tteokbokki, and some soft-served ice cream!
+Fried chicken on sticks, chicken kebab, egg bun, fish cake, tteokbokki, and some soft-serve ice cream!
 I had no specific food to try during the trip and usually picks random places to buy food everytime I was hungry.
 But I tell you, the regular spicy sauce is super spicy!
 I find myself sweaty and crying after trying a serving of tteokbokki.
 If you’re bold enough to try the local food, eating will never be a problem on your stay in Korea.

 WHERE TO STAY